estellerostan/java8-demo/README.md

 Please come back later to see the full demo :relaxed:

 ### Why a REST Client?
 Why don't you just create dummy data for the demo?
-I like to see what I can do with a school assignement, giving it a purpose so it becomes more than just a project we do because we are told to is satisfying.
+I like to see what I can do with a school assignment, giving it a purpose so it becomes more than just a project we do because we are told to is satisfying.